Recipe: Raab, sweet millet

 You could stir in some coconut milk, if you like.
 You could also make this into a porridge by adding a couple of tablespoons of oats after adding the water and jaggery mixture.

-* Jaggery gur is a natural Indian sugar, in the form of small, brown rock-like pieces.
-Can also use coconut sugar or honey.
+* Jaggery gur is a natural Indian sugar, in the form of small, brown rock-like pieces – you can buy it in your Ocado shop

 Image Natalie Seldon @prettyediblestylist